The Chinese University of Hong Kong Sixteenth Honorary Fellowship Conferment Ceremony

 Prof. KAO Mayching

 Prof. KAO Mayching is an expert in art history and Chinese art, with research interests covering Ming and Qing dynasty painting, modern art, Sino-Japanese and Sino-Western artistic relations, and art education.
 She is an alumna of the Department of Fine Arts, CUHK.
 She returned to her alma mater in 1972, served twice as chairperson of the Department of Fine Arts, and served concurrently as Director of the Art Museum.
 In 1999, she retired from the University as a chair professor.
 She was a pioneering leader in developing the discipline of art history as an educational specialization at CUHK, and setting up its MPhil and PhD programmes.
 She also initiated a series of exchanges with museums, university scholars and artists in Mainland China during her tenure.
 She was awarded the Achievement Award (Visual Arts) by the Hong Kong Arts Development Council and an Honorary University Fellowship from Hong Kong Baptist University and the Open University of Hong Kong.
-Professor Kao is currently Honorary Fellow of New Asia College, CUHK.

 Mr. KWOK Chi-leung, Karl